Add a carrier account

 - Go to Account on the finish screen

-- Tune settings on the Account Setup tab
+- Tune the Account Setup tab — the settings below

 - (Multi-merchant tenants) Grant merchant access on the Permissions tab